Plan the Ultimate Florida Family Vacation

 These tips will make planning a fabulous family trip to Florida a breeze – complete with family-focused activities, kid-friendly accommodations and delicious food for even the pickiest of palates.

 Drum Man Charters depart from Conch House Marina and Camachee Cove.
 Visit St. Augustine Beach on Anastasia Island for white sands and amenities such as a playground, volleyball and St. Johns County Pier – the site of the Music by the Sea summer concert series.

 Scenic and unspoiled Crescent Beach offers boating, diving and fishing, while Anastasia State Park is known for recreation like swimming, hiking and camping, along with several miles of sand dune-bordered beach.
-Utilize the sea breezes for kite flying, or take to the water to kayak St. Augustine with St. Augustine Eco Tours or Ripple Effect Ecotours.
+Rent a kayak or paddle board from Anastasia Watersports and take a spin in Salt Run or utilize the sea breezes for kite flying.
+Take to the water to kayak St. Augustine with Kayak St. Augustine, St. Augustine Eco Tours or Ripple Effect Ecotours.
 These outfitters provide a family-friendly kayak tour of the area for beginners.

 To encounter the area’s native animals, visit the St. Augustine Alligator Farm Zoological Park.
 The Crocodile Crossing features two thrilling zipline courses that let you soar among tropical birds and lemurs over crocs and gators in the waters below.
 Wildlife shows and exhibits educate kids about numerous species ranging from pythons to exotic mammals.
 At the southern end of St. Augustine, Marineland Dolphin Adventure lets visitors view and even swim with dolphins.